stargate-bukkit/Stargate-Bukkit/README.md

 gates:
-  maxGatesEachNetwork - If non-zero, will define the maximum amount of gates allowed on any network. defaultGateNetwork - The default gate network
+  maxGatesEachNetwork - If non-zero, will define the maximum amount of gates allowed on any network. defaultGateNetwork - The default gate network exitVelocity - The velocity to give players exiting stargates, relative to the entry velocity (1 = same as entry velocity)
   cosmetic:
     rememberDestination - Whether to set the first destination as the last used destination for all gates sortNetworkDestinations - If true, network lists will be sorted alphabetically.